gituliar/gituliar.github.io/_drafts/save-the-cat.md

 This is not a classic book on screenwriting.
 In fact the author suggest it to be the last one you'll ever need.
 At the time of writing, _Save the Cat!_ had 5'773 reviews on Amazon -- more than any other screenwriting book.
-Hence, I decided to start my journey with it and follow with classic recommendation from Blake afterwards.
+Hence, I decided to start my journey with it and follow with less-modern-classic recommendation from Blake afterwards.

 #### Highlights